 He says, “But Iceland didn’t make it, originally.
-It’s a version of a Greenpeace animation created by London-based agency Mother, narrated by Emma Thompson, directed by by Lip Comarella and Simon Griesser for Passion Pictures, with initial character development by Therese Larsson, Thibault Leclerq and Marceline Tanguay.”
+It’s a version of a Greenpeace animation created by London-based agency Mother, narrated by Emma Thompson, directed by Lip Comarella and Simon Griesser for Passion Pictures, with initial character development by Therese Larsson, Thibault Leclerq, and Marceline Tanguay.”

 This idea would never get approved in today’s times, given that brands are becoming more & more cautious of trying something that’s so outrageous & original.

 Well, at least we got to see such kind of blazing creativity in the old days.

 The series of commercials, which were launched in Egypt (and then worldwide), feature a terrorizing Panda who suddenly appears whenever someone says no to “Panda Cheese.”